We tested the 11 Best AgencyAnalytics Alternatives in 2026

 Plus, while Looker Studio supports data blending, it’s report-specific.
 Unlike Whatagraph, which allows you to create a master metric once and use it everywhere, Looker Studio requires you to rebuild complex blends for every new report.

-- 21 native connectors (free)
+- 21 native Google connectors (free) and 1,000+ partner connectors (paid)

 - Drag-and-drop report builder

-- Mobile app
+- Mobile app (Pro)

-Looker Studio Reviews from Real Users
+Looker Studio reviews from real users

 “What I like best about Looker Studio is how flexible it is for turning data into visuals.”
 (Source)